***$2,000 Sign On Bonus (half paid out at 3 month and the other half at 6 months)***

-ALL APPLICANTS MUST BE AT LEAST 21 YEARS OLD OR CAN BE 20 YEARS OLD AND CURRENTLY ENROLLED IN COLLEGE.
+ALL APPLICANTS MUST BE AT LEAST 21 YEARS OLD.

 All Shifts: Persons applying for these positions must be willing and able to perform "Safe Crisis Management", a technique used to restrain or transport a resident who has temporarily lost control of their behavior.
 Maryhurst provides extensive training opportunities for all employees who will have direct contact with the clients.